zonemaster/zonemaster/docs/internal-documentation/templates/specifications/tests/Template01.md

 > > This section contains the detailed steps to execute the test case.
 The steps
 > > should be as explicit as possible to avoid that different implementations or
-> > execusions do different interpretations or assumptions.
+> > executions do different interpretations or assumptions.
 > >
 > > The steps should written in such a way that it reasonbly possible to use
 > > them to execute the test case manually using tools such as [`dig`].
 It can